 - Is your internal IT team overburdened and lacking bandwidth?

 If you answered “yes” to any of these questions – outsourcing your project probably makes more sense than keeping development in-house.
 But we’re getting ahead of ourselves.
-Before you commit to a decision, let’s take a look at what to expect from software development outsourcing, starting with the advantages.
+Before you commit to a decision, let’s take a look at what to expect from outsourcing software development pros and cons, starting with the advantages.

 Software Development Outsourcing Pros